WSU-kduncan/cicd-3120-Etten32/README.md

 ### Create DockerHub public repo

+	- In hub.docker.com __username__/repositories hit the "create repository" button

+	- Fill in the apropriate fields

+	- Select "Public repo" and create

 ### Authenticate with DockerHub via CLI using DockerHub credentials

+	- Go to hub.docker.com "Account Settings / Security" and hit the "New Access Token"

+	- Add description

+	- Choose permissions desired (for this project, just 'Read' and 'Write' should be required)

+	- Copy the token code into a storage file

+	- Use the code in place of a password when using DockerHub credentials to utilize

 ### Configuring GitHub Secrets

+	- Go to github.com repository settings -> Secrets -> Actions

+	- Create a repository secret using the "New repository secret" button

+	- Create a secret for both DOCKER_PASSWORD (or token if used) and DOCKER_USERNAME

+	- Set the appropriate corasponding information as the secret body

 ### Behavior of GitHub workflow

+	- The workflow for this project builds a new image and pushes it to dockerhub on every time a push is made to main

+	- ?Variables to change?

 # Part 3: